yangchristina/productive-hours-tracker/README.md

 - As a user, I want to be able to view my past logs, ordered by date of log
 - As a user, I want to be able to edit and delete my past productivity entry logs
 - As a user, I want to be able to view my peak and trough productivity times
 - As a user, I want to be able to visualize patterns in my energy levels through graphs
+- As a user, I want to be able to log in and log out of my account

 ### Sources for methods of tracking energy levels
 - https://alifeofproductivity.com/calculate-biological-prime-time/